purescript/purescript-control/README.md

 replicateM :: forall m a.
 (Monad m) => Number -> m a -> m [a]
 ```

-Perform a monadic action `n` times collecting all of the results
+Perform a monadic action `n` times collecting all of the results.

 #### `foldM`